bhj/KaraokeEternal/README.md

 ## Contributing

 Contributions are most welcome!
-This project is designed with ease of development as a primary goal.

 ## Acknowledgements

 - [David Zukowski](https://zuko.me): react-redux-starter-kit, which this project began as a fork of (all contributors up until it was detached to its own project are listed on the Contributors page)
-- [Luke Tucker](https://github.com/ltucker/): the JavaScript/HTML5 canvas CD+Graphics player
+- [Luke Tucker](https://github.com/ltucker/): JavaScript/HTML5 canvas CD+Graphics player
+- Carter Corker: Technical things
-- Stuart Albert: the name (a reference to Duke Nukem Forever given the development fits, (re)starts, and *almost* vaporware status)
+- Stuart Albert: The name (a reference to Duke Nukem Forever, given the *almost* vaporware status)

 ## License